got5/tapestry5-jquery/README.md

 * 4.0.1-SNAPSHOT : Update to Tapestry 5.4-beta-22, #339
 * 4.0.0-SNAPSHOT : Update to Tapestry 5.4-beta-2

+# Changelog related to Tapestry 5.3.8 with jQuery 1.12.2
+* 3.5.2: Fix "Unable to locate asset" issue on ImportJQueryUIWorker
+* 3.5.1: #383 Reverse jQuery version to 1.12.2 to avoid jQuery issue 2432
+* 3.5.0: #380 Update to support jQuery 1.12.4 & jQuery UI 1.12.1

 # Changelog related to Tapestry 5.3.x with jQuery 1.10.2
 * 3.4.3-SNAPSHOT #353, #352, #350
 * 3.4.2 (stable): Update to Tapestry 5.3.8 (Java 1.8) deployment to Maven Central